How Far Back Does a Background Check Go for Housing? How To Check

 Many people will be wondering, do all apartments do background checks, and the answer is no. There are no federal laws that require landlords to perform background checks, but it often makes more sense to do so than to not.
 However, there are ‘no background check’ apartments out there.

-The best way to find apartments that don’t do background checks is to find rental properties owned by individuals, rather than large leasing companies.
+The best way to find apartments that don’t do background screening is to find rental properties owned by individuals, rather than large leasing companies.
 Individual land owners are far less likely to perform background checks and may simply want to meet the individual.

 Can Apartments See Your Rental History?